polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/executor.md

 should be used.
 This is controlled by the execution strategy, which can be configured for the different parts of the blockchain execution process.
 The strategies are:

-- `Native`: Execute with native build (if available, WebAssembly otherwise); if it fails, do not fallback to Wasm.
+- `NativeWhenPossible`: Execute with the native equivalent if it is compatible with the given wasm module; otherwise fall back to the wasm.
-- `Wasm`: Only execute with the WebAssembly build.
+- `Wasm`: Use the given wasm module..
-- `Both`: Execute with both native (where available) and WebAssembly builds.
+- `Both`: Run with both the wasm and the native variant (if compatible).
-- `NativeElseWasm`: Execute with the native build if possible; if it fails, then execute with WebAssembly.
+Report any discrepancy as an error.
+- `NativeElseWasm`: First native, then if that fails or is not possible, wasm.

 The default execution strategies for the different parts of the blockchain execution process are:

 - Syncing: `NativeElseWasm`
 - Block Import: `NativeElseWasm`
 - Block Construction: `Wasm`
-- Off-Chain Worker: `Native`
+- Off-Chain Worker: `NativeWhenPossible`
-- Other: `Native`
+- Other: `NativeWhenPossible`

 ### Wasm Execution